vetrivelmp/AzureTraining/README.md

 **Prerequisite**

 1. Participants are already aware about Azure Platform and Dot Net (C#)
-2. Trainer will do hands-on demonstrations during the session and participants need to understand it.
+1. Trainer will do hands-on demonstrations during the session and participants need to understand it.
 Trainer will also provide a hands-on guide to follow later on.
-3. Participants will be doing the hands-on after the session as homework exercises.
+1. Participants will be doing the hands-on after the session as homework exercises.
-4. Session will be 20% theory and 80% practical.
+1. Session will be 20% theory and 80% practical.
-5. Participants should have access to Azure account
+1. Participants should have access to Azure account
-6. Participants should have good internet speed and good quality headset to attend online session
+1. Participants should have good internet speed and good quality headset to attend online session

-# **Day 1 (8 Hours)**
+## A: Must: Developers/ Devops Engineers

 1. Starting with Azure
   - Creating resources and resource groups
-2. Docker
+1. Docker
   - What is Docker?
   - Why Docker?
   - How to setup Docker?
   - Creating and Using Containers
   - Container Images
     1. What&#39;s In An Image
-    2. Using Docker Hub Registry Images
+    1. Using Docker Hub Registry Images
-    3. Image Tagging and Pushing to Docker Hub
+    1. Image Tagging and Pushing to Docker Hub
-    4. Building Images: The Dockerfile Basics
+    1. Building Images: The Dockerfile Basics
-    5. Building Images: Running Docker Builds
+    1. Building Images: Running Docker Builds
-3. YAML basics
+1. YAML basics
   - What is YAML?
   - Rules for Creating YAML file
   - Basic Components of YAML File
   - Synopsis of YAML Basic Elements
   - YAML – FULL LENGTH EXAMPLE
-4. Kubernetes Introduction
+1. Kubernetes Introduction
   - What and Why of Kubernetes
   - Kubernetes Architecture
   - First Contact with Kubectl